Summertime (1955 film): Plot

-Jane Hudson is an unmarried, middle-aged, self-described "fancy secretary" from Akron, Ohio, on her summer vacation, enjoying her lifelong dream of a trip to Venice after having saved money for it over several years.
+Jane Hudson is an unmarried, middle-aged, self-described "fancy secretary" from Akron, Ohio, on her summer vacation, enjoying her lifelong dream of a trip to Europe, ending in Venice, after having saved money for it over several years.
 On the vaporetto to her hotel, she meets two fellow Americans, Lloyd and Edith McIlhenny.
 At the hotel, they are greeted by Signora Fiorini, a widow who has converted her home into a pensione.
 Also staying at the property are Eddie Yaeger, a young American painter, and his wife Phyl.
 Jane is pestered off and on during her stay by Mauro, a friendly Italian street urchin.

 On her first evening in Venice, Jane walks to the Piazza San Marco, where the sight of so many romantic couples intensifies her loneliness.
 While seated at an outdoor caffe, she becomes aware of a lone Italian man watching her; panicked, she quickly leaves.

 The following day, Jane goes shopping and sees a red glass goblet in an antiques store's window.
 Upon entering the shop, she discovers that the owner, Renato de Rossi, is the man from whom she had fled the night before.
 He assures her that the goblet is an authentic 18th-century artifact, and she purchases it after he teaches her the art of bargaining.
 Hoping to see her again, Renato offers to search for a matching goblet.
 The next morning, Jane returns to the shop with Mauro, and is disappointed to discover that Renato is not there.
 Jane is humiliated when she accidentally steps backward into a canal while filming de Rossi's shop.
 She begs Mauro to take her home to the Pensione Fiorini.

 That evening, de Rossi comes to her pensione and confesses his attraction for her.
 When Jane resists his advances, he warns her not to waste an opportunity for happiness.
 She seems on the verge of agreeing to have dinner with him when the McIlhennys return from a shopping trip to Murano where they purchased a set of new red goblets similar to the one Jane bought.
 Renato realizes that Jane now thinks he has swindled her, but he assures her that the same designs have been used for centuries in Venice and he insists that her goblet is a genuine antique.
 Jane's anger subsides, and the promise of Rossini in the Piazza San Marco convinces her to accept his invitation.